spbu-se/pldoctoolkit/doc-clone-miner/tests/documentation/Heat_Map/References/Gimp/groups.md

 fbbb760e-9207-412f-a518-deffff829db3
 Activating the filter You can find this filter through Filtres  →  Edge-Detect  →  Laplace .

+5c7aa88d-42a9-4c46-b912-214418a2f0d2
+16.19.2.
+Activate the filter This filter is found in the image window menu under Filters  →  Alpha to Logo  →  Textured .

+!!!

 4c8e3bcc-3fb8-4d8c-b809-35cf10211338
 2.4.1.
 Activating the tool You can access the Lasso Tool in different ways: From the image menu bar Tools  →  Selection Tools  →  Free Select , by clicking on the tool icon in the ToolBox, by using the keyboard shortcut  F .